 Tonality, Learning, and Culture

 Studies have demonstrated that our musical expectations are shaped by cultural norms.
 We are able to identify familiar chord progressions, melodies, and certain songs through exposure to music.
-Research has even demonstrated that passive exposure to such music, stabilizes and internalizes a model of tonal harmony and expectation with in its listeners.
+Research has even demonstrated that passive exposure to culture-specific music, stabilizes and internalizes a model of tonal harmony and expectation within its listeners.
 Even non-musicians and the musically unacquainted can identity when a song comes “back to home” without being able to describe the sensation with musical terminology.
 Additional studies have demonstrated that children, even by the age of five, can identify when music strays from these familiar harmonic progressions.
 This suggests that the onset of cultural influence begins at a young age.
 Since the majority of popular music, music that is accessible to the public and widely distributed in all types of media, is comprised of tonal progressions, how can music that does not use these compositional idioms become favorable?
 Can we explain how an individual who is accustomed to tonal music find atonal music pleasurable?

 It helps to have an understanding of what distinguishes atonal music from tonal music, before we can begin to tackle this dilemma: